guillermoVicenteGonzalez/template-generator/README.md

 Also, Error handling is almost non-existent and could pose another threat to take into account

+### Package.json

+The package json dependency deletion should be handled as the file deletion is, eg, each dependency has associated scripts to be deleted.
+Just by using regex the modules will likely be deleted correctly but not the scripts

 ## Todo

 - [ ] Colors